-Macs are undoubtedly amazing machines that can be reliable for your daily works as well as entertainment purposes.
+Macs are undoubtedly amazing machines that can be reliable for your daily work as well as entertainment purposes.
 But like other tech products, sometimes things can go wrong with the Macs, thus preventing them from working properly.
-These Mac model include MacBook Air, MacBook Pro, iMac, and Mac Mini.
+These Mac models include MacBook Air, MacBook Pro, iMac, and Mac Mini.
 In some cases, users can deal with these issues by themselves.
 The factory reset is one of the most popular troubleshooting methods for macOS.
 However, not all users know what a factory reset is and how to do it.
-So in this article, we will provide you a guide on how to reset MacBook Air to factory settings.
+So in this article, we will provide you with a guide on how to reset MacBook Air to factory settings.

 ‘Factory Reset’ means clearing ALL your Mac’s data and re-installing another copy of macOS on it.
 If your Mac is experiencing freezes, corrupted OS, auto close apps, battery drains, or network problems, a factory reset seems to be a good plan.
 It should be the last thing you try before spending big money on another Mac.

 In addition, if you are planning to trade, gift, or sell your MacBook, you’ll want to wipe your personal data from the device.
 Of course, you can use some specific software to do this, but a factory reset probably is the easiest way for you.